How to Give Your AI Agent the Keys to WordPress (Application Passwords)

 Why the agent stops at the login

-The agent can build a whole website.
+The agent can build a whole personal brand website.
 It can write the page, upload the images, set the front page, check that the thing actually rendered.
 What it can’t do is log in as you.

 That’s a line we drew, and we drew it on purpose.
 Your real password and your 2FA are yours.
 You don’t hand those to an agent, and you don’t paste them into a chat window.
 So we don’t.